Agosto/iotcore-raspbian-demo/README.md

 - Raspberry Pi 3 Model B (other models might work but have not been tested)
 - MicroSD card of 16 GB or higher
 - Micro USB power adapter.
-- HDMI display for setup (setup only)
+- HDMI display and cable (setup only)
 - USB Mouse and keyboard (setup only)
 - (optional) [Blinkt!](https://shop.pimoroni.com/products/blinkt) RGB LED Strip